 Let’s start with product construction.

-Basically it comes in two variants, the long handled version measuring around 4.33 inches and the short handled version is around 3.5 inches.
+Basically, it comes in two variants, the long-handled version measuring around 4.33 inches, and the short-handled version is about 3.5 inches.

 The other differences are basically aesthetic.
 You’ll have the option to get one in chrome, gold or black.

-The hinges that holds the “doors” in place are rather loose which should not be an issue if you take care of it but it could be if you don’t.
+The hinges that hold the “doors” in place are slightly loose, which should not be an issue if you take care of it, but it could be if you don’t.

-The head opens after around 3 turns and closes at the same amount of turns so loading a blade should not take too long.
+The head opens after around 3 turns and closes at the same amount of spins, so loading a blade should not take too long.

 Loading is easy.
 Just twist the lever at the bottom part of the handle to open the butterfly doors on top.
 Slide in the blade then tighten the lever.

-This is a big reason why TTO razors are popular to beginners because of this feature.
-But among the 3 types of safety razors, this is the easiest to break because of the hinges that are made from thin metal that has a tendency to break over time.
+This is a big reason why TTO razors are popular with beginners because of this feature.
+But of the different types of safety razors, this is the easiest to break.
+The hinges are made from thin metal that has a tendency to break over time.